Mario + Rabbids Kingdom Battle – Donkey Kong Adventure

 As with the previous game, the task isn’t always simply to defeat all the enemies.
 There are a variety of scenarios some new ones which include preventing enemies from reaching certain areas, and retrieving items from specific enemies.
 However something all have in common is the immediacy of each scenario.
 From early on you are encouraged to hit fast and hard and this remains so throughout the game.
 Some scenarios are time sensitive but many also just have new enemies spawning regularly making speed and efficient use of abilities a necessity.

-Donkey Kong Adventure has roughly a third to a half of the content of the main game depending on how you measure and each scenario is noticeably briefer.
+Donkey Kong Adventure has roughly a third to a half of the content of the main game depending on how you measure but each scenario is noticeably briefer.
 Along with this there are the same collectables, unlockables and even some new challenge maps.
-There are also plenty of puzzles to find throughout the adventure and as in the more recent Donkey Kong Country games, puzzle pieces to collect.
+There are also plenty of puzzles to find throughout the adventure and as in the more recent Donkey Kong Country games – puzzle pieces to collect.
 There are even a few bonus stages that take inspiration from the series.

 The only real criticism I have is that it will likely be too easy for veterans – especially those who battled to perfect every level and completed the challenge maps.
 I never found myself stumped and was able to get a perfect on almost every scenario on my first time through.
 There was one environmental puzzle that had me scratching my head for a time but that was really all the trouble I had in the main adventure.
 While not particularly challenging, it was always engaging.
 One other minor criticism I will add is that Rabbid Cranky and Donkey Kong are not made available outside of this DLC.
 It is minor because the original maps were not designed with these characters in mind but it would have been a nice little bonus regardless.
 I suppose I should mention that the game also froze on me a couple of times.
 I did not experience this in the original game so it seems related to the DLC.
 I have no idea whether or not this is a common problem but it did happen!